 d) Build a concierge bot

 Now that you’ve built the first version of your horizontal coverage, it’s time to put it to the test.
 This is where we introduce the concierge bot, which is a test bot into which testers enter questions, and that details what it has understood.

 Testers can then confirm that the bot has understood a question correctly or mark the reply as false.
 This provides a second level of verification of the quality of your horizontal coverage.

 The results of the concierge bot are then used to refine your horizontal coverage.
 Use the previously collected logs to enrich your intents until you again reach 85% accuracy as in step 3.

 f) Roll your chatbot with horizontal coverage in production

 As we’ve established above, horizontal coverage is just the first step in creating an effective bot.
 What makes a chatbot powerful is what it does after it has effectively understood the user request.
 And this means it’s important to automate business processes with the chatbot.

 The horizontal coverage exercise helps you identify the topics that your users trigger most often, giving you data-driven insights into the topics you should automate first.
-If 50% of user questions revolve around creating a leave request, automating this process to simplify the user experience would seems to be a valuable business decision.
+If 50% of user questions revolve around creating a leave request, automating this process to simplify the user experience would seem to be a valuable business decision.

-We recommend rolling in production with an initial version of the bot in which one third of the requested use cases are automated and then gradually adding more automated use cases.
+We recommend rolling in production with an initial version of the bot in which one-third of the requested use cases are automated and then gradually adding more automated use cases.

 In next to no time, most common scenarios will be automated – with no interruption to your business.